-Summary: The US Department of Health and Human Services (HHS) conducts a survey of patient experiences.
+Summary: The US Department of Health and Human Services (HHS) conducts a survey of patient experiences, the HCAHPS Hospital Quality Survey.
 The survey results are used to determine, in part, reimbursement by government to specific hospitals based upon the quality of care.
 But does the survey truly measure hospital quality?
 This article examines some of the administration biases and instrumentation biases that are present in the survey — to my surprise.
 In fact, the most important question has the most serious design shortcomings.

 ~ ~ ~